 Paris and New York

 This unique, transatlantic, and highly innovative 50-credit Master of Arts program combines one year in Paris and one year in New York City.

 The program leads to dual certification as a teacher of French for grades 7-12 and as a teacher of English as a Second Language for grades K-12.

 - French Immersion

 The two semesters spent in Paris allow students to immerse themselves in French language and culture as a means to improving and refining their language skills and socio-cultural expertise.
-Students work closely with French pedagogues in the field of foreign language acquisition, drawing on the expertise of the Department of Teaching French as a Foreign Language (Département de didactique du français langue étrangère) of the University of Paris III-Sorbonne Nouvelle, as well as the Institut de linguistique et de phonétique générales et appliquées (Institute of General and Applied Linguistics and Phonetics) through NYU Paris.
+Students work closely with French specialists in the field of foreign language acquisition, drawing on the expertise of the Department of Teaching French as a Foreign Language (Département de didactique du français langue étrangère) of the University of Paris III-Sorbonne Nouvelle, as well as the Institute of General and Applied Linguistics and Phonetics (Institut de linguistique et de phonétique générales et appliquées) through NYU Paris.

 - Pedagogical learning

 Specialists in the field of foreign language acquisition and authors of language textbooks are among the faculty from NYU Paris and from French universities who mentor students closely and guide them through a critical reflection of teaching and learning.
 Areas of academic inquiry include foreign language instruction, grammar, phonetics, socio- and psycho-linguistics, contemporary French civilization, French literature, the history of ideas, teaching pedagogy, and the teaching of French as a foreign language in France.